psychemedia/island-storynotes/piedPiperNewtown/_pied_piper_pt_unused.md

-The Pied Piper leading Hamelin’s children away. ( Archivist /Adobe Stock)
+The Pied Piper leading Hamelin's children away. ( Archivist /Adobe Stock)

 Nevertheless, one or three children were left behind, depending on which version is being told.
 One of these children was lame, and could not keep up, another was deaf and could not hear the music, while the third one was blind and could not see where the other children were going.

 The Record Shows No Rats
 The earliest known record of this story is from the town of Hamelin itself.
 It is depicted in a stained glass window created for the church of Hamelin, which dates to around 1300 AD.
 Although it was destroyed in 1660, several written accounts have survived.
 The oldest comes from the Lueneburg manuscript (c 1440 – 50), which stated: "In the year of 1284, on the day of Saints John and Paul on June 26, by a piper, clothed in many kinds of colours, 130 children born in Hamelin were seduced, and lost at the place of execution near the koppen."
-A 1384 entry in Hamelin’s town records also grimly states "It is 100 years since our children left."
+A 1384 entry in Hamelin's town records also grimly states "It is 100 years since our children left."

 The oldest known picture of the Pied Piper